Single Vector

 [1] "orange" "apple" "pineapple" "grape"

-There are two ways to add new elements to a vector.
-First, use the append()
+There are two ways to modify new elements in a vector:

 [1] "papaya" "orange" "apple" "pineapple" "grape"